 1994 may have been the year of Pulp Fiction, The Lion King and Jim Carrey's trailblazing run of Ace Ventura, The Mask and Dumb and Dumber.
 However elsewhere in the film world an alternative and equally influential film story was being told, in the form of Hungarian master Béla Tarr's 7+ hour behemoth Sátántangó.

-In anticipation of Sátántangó's forthcoming Blu Ray release, we're bringing the film back to cinemas for a series of all-day event screenings.
+In anticipation of Sátántangó's forthcoming Blu Ray release, we're finally bringing the film to cinemas for a series of all-day event screenings.